wi7a1ian/troubleshooting-lab/README.md

 *Similar to:* perfmon (older, windows only) \
 *Synergy with:* n/a

-## dotnet-dump 📊📝🔀➿
+## dotnet-dump, dotnet-gcdump  📊📝🔀➿
 [page](https://github.com/dotnet/diagnostics/blob/master/documentation/dotnet-dump-instructions.md) \
 *When:* To collect and analyze memory dumps without any native debugger involved.
-We want SOS commands to analyze crashes and the stack/heap. \
+We want SOS commands to analyze crashes and the stack/heap.
+Use `dotnet gcdump` for applications running on .Net Core 3.1 or later.
+Use `dotnet dump` for all other variants. \
 *Usage:*
 ```
 > dotnet tool install dotnet-dump -g
-> dotnet-dump collect --process-id <pid>
+> dotnet dump collect --process-id <pid>
-> dotnet-dump analyze ./<log>
+> dotnet dump analyze ./<log>
 > clrstack
 - pe -lines
 ```